Bio-haha/sensewalking/README.md

 # Sensewalking Flux
 A PLAYFUL GUIDE FOR GENERATIVE SENSE INTERPLAY <br><br>

 Sensewalking Flux is a participatory research project based on multisensory navigation that explores embodied experiences in understanding the city.
-This work invites participants to engage in sensewalking, where sensory interactions—sight, sound, touch, smell, and taste—are documented using specific recording patterns and then translated into a generative score.
+This work invites participants to engage in sensewalking, where sensory interactions, sight, sound, touch, smell, and taste, are documented using specific recording patterns and then translated into a generative score.
 This score is later presented as a collective performance, transforming data into sound that reflects a cross-sensory experience of Braga: a landmark as it is and as it is perceived. <br><br>

 #### Sensewalking Flux - Bandung, Indonesia
 <img src="https://github.com/Bio-haha/sensewalking/blob/main/img/biohaha-helmi_hardian-angela_sunaryo-zine.png" width="300">